Gasum, Fortum & Neste in Finnish Wonderland - FinnishNews & NordicWeek

 Fortum cries out on their website that they will be “Greener” and “More Sustainable”.
 When they purchased Uniper’s shares, they stated that the investment in Uniper was justified because Uniper’s profits would drive their future investments in Climate Change transition.
 However, the immediate effect of the acquisition is that Fortum have considerably more fossil fuel business activities and a lot more risk centred in Russia!
 Furthermore, Uniper is one of the partners in the NordStream pipeline that will, if finished, be delivering fossil fuel gas from Russia to Germany for many years to come…

 Fortum used to own a part of Gasum, another Finnish company whose main business has been buying and selling Russian gas.
 Fortum sold their shares in Gasum to the Finnish government and bringing government ownership now to 100%.
 Gasum has been the traditional partner for Russian gas supplies that are piped to Finland where it is used by companies, transport and households.
 This source now has been supplemented by a new LNG terminal and a new pipeline with Estonia.
-This too would have been an Alice in Wonderland story too had it not ben changed by Gasum making serious efforts to handle the challenges of climate change.
+This too would have been an Alice in Wonderland story too had it not been changed by Gasum making serious efforts to handle the challenges of climate change.
 They are now clearly trying to escape from their historical roots.

 Part of the Gasum strategy is aimed at developing the Nordic gas market and at operating in risk management and trading of emission allowances, and electricity guarantees of origin (meaning renewably produced electricity).
 Their portfolio management services provide access to the best possible power prices with long term contracts where they can even participate in trading on behalf of their wholesale customers and tap into market opportunities.
 One such example is an interesting long term contract between several state owned and private companies.
 Gasum is standing in between Stena Renewable, an owner of a wind farm in Sweden and Borealis.
-The public sector connections between all three parties is really curious…
+Even though this is a good deal, the public sector connections between all three parties is really curious…

 Borealis is a big provider of polyolefin, one of the most popular plastics, as well as base chemicals, fertilisers and the mechanical recycling of plastics.
 It is owned by OMV, another fossil fuel company owned by Austrian State and the Abu Dhabi National Oil Company based in UAE, yet another state-owned fossil fuel company.
 Stena Renewable invests renewables and is jointly owned by the Swedish investment company Stena Adactum, the Swedish pension fund AMF, and the Norwegian municipal pension fund KLP.
+Public sector bodies are in abundance in clean energy solutions and that is useful.

-This column still has a long ending… because there is a third company where the Finnish government also has a big shareholding (some 36%) called Neste.
+However, this column still has a long ending.
+There is a third energy company where the Finnish government also has a big shareholding (some 36%) called Neste.
 They were created to refine crude oil from Russia and a few other places into fuels and plastics for transport, aircraft and consumer plastics.
 When you look at their website today coloured with a nice shade of blue the words “RENEWABLE” shout at you – “Renewable Road Transport, Renewable Aviation, Renewable Plastics”.

 It is a bit much for a company whose main business is to refine crude oil mixed in with palm oil and some other bio-oils as additives.
 The problem with bio-oils is that palm oil is not a genuine sustainable renewable source because rainforests are destroyed.
 Neste claims that their sources are sustainable, but there is nothing sustainable about these plantations.
 They also use soyabean oil and other bio-oils like rapeseed oil, both of which use farming land that is needed for food.
 They are not sustainable nor the right solution for transport.
 All three sources reduce bio-diversity, destroy rain forests or use arable land that should be used for food production.
 Their refineries are huge sunken costs that pollute just like the pumping of crude oil from oil sands and underground.
 The transportation of these raw materials is also a danger to the ocean and coastal waters.
 Plastics made from these material are poisoning our oceans, lakes and rivers with micro particles.